jsam/fuseline/docs/for-developers/broker-api.md

 The broker stores workflow definitions and tracks running instances.
 Workers communicate with it over HTTP using a small set of endpoints.
-Each step handed to a worker is represented by a `StepAssignment` object containing the workflow identifiers, the payload needed to run the task and a timeout deadline.
+Each endpoint uses typed dataclasses from ``robyn.types`` for request payloads and responses so the API surface is self-documenting.
+Steps handed to a worker are represented by a `StepAssignment` object containing the workflow identifiers, the payload needed to run the task and a timeout deadline.